Tag: Harness racing

 Saratoga Casino Hotel | Saratoga Springs, New York

-Racing scheduled for Tuesday has been cancelled due to the impeding winter storm.
-Live racing continues on Saturday evening with a post time of 5 p.m.
+Live racing resumes on Saturday evening with a first post time of 5pm.

 Mike Sardella